Nielsen Holdings plc (NYSE:NLSN) Shares Sold by First Citizens Bank & Trust Co.

 Other large investors have also added to or reduced their stakes in the company.
 CWM LLC boosted its position in shares of Nielsen by 217.5% during the 1st quarter.
 CWM LLC now owns 1,613 shares of the business services provider’s stock worth $44,000 after acquiring an additional 1,105 shares in the last quarter.
 Exchange Traded Concepts LLC boosted its position in shares of Nielsen by 194.1% during the 4th quarter.
 Exchange Traded Concepts LLC now owns 3,320 shares of the business services provider’s stock worth $68,000 after acquiring an additional 2,191 shares in the last quarter.
 IndexIQ Advisors LLC acquired a new position in shares of Nielsen during the 4th quarter worth about $82,000.
 Fifth Third Bancorp boosted its position in shares of Nielsen by 60.3% during the 4th quarter.
 Fifth Third Bancorp now owns 4,805 shares of the business services provider’s stock worth $99,000 after acquiring an additional 1,807 shares in the last quarter.
 Finally, Gateway Investment Advisers LLC acquired a new position in shares of Nielsen during the 1st quarter worth about $219,000.

 NLSN has been the subject of several analyst reports.
-StockNews.com began coverage on Nielsen in a research report on Thursday, March 31st.
-They set a “hold” rating for the company.
+Jefferies Financial Group cut Nielsen from a “buy” rating to a “hold” rating and set a $28.00 price objective for the company. in a research report on Wednesday, March 30th.
+BMO Capital Markets cut Nielsen from an “outperform” rating to a “market perform” rating and decreased their target price for the company from $34.00 to $28.00 in a research report on Monday, May 16th.
 Morgan Stanley raised Nielsen from an “underweight” rating to an “equal weight” rating and upped their target price for the company from $15.00 to $28.00 in a research report on Tuesday, March 29th.
-BMO Capital Markets cut Nielsen from an “outperform” rating to a “market perform” rating and decreased their target price for the company from $34.00 to $28.00 in a research report on Monday, May 16th.
-Jefferies Financial Group cut Nielsen from a “buy” rating to a “hold” rating and set a $28.00 target price for the company. in a research report on Wednesday, March 30th.
-Finally, Royal Bank of Canada upped their target price on Nielsen from $20.00 to $28.00 and gave the company a “sector perform” rating in a research report on Wednesday, March 30th.
+Royal Bank of Canada upped their target price on Nielsen from $20.00 to $28.00 and gave the company a “sector perform” rating in a research report on Wednesday, March 30th.
+Finally, StockNews.com began coverage on Nielsen in a research report on Thursday, March 31st.
+They issued a “hold” rating for the company.
 One research analyst has rated the stock with a sell rating and seven have given a hold rating to the company.
 According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $24.57.

 NLSN opened at $23.72 on Friday.
 The business has a 50 day moving average price of $24.69 and a two-hundred day moving average price of $22.70.
 The company has a quick ratio of 1.96, a current ratio of 1.96 and a debt-to-equity ratio of 1.55.
 The company has a market cap of $8.53 billion, a PE ratio of 17.31 and a beta of 1.39.
 Nielsen Holdings plc has a 52 week low of $16.02 and a 52 week high of $27.79.